-Heroin is an illegal opioid derived from morphine, which itself comes from the seed pods of certain poppy plants.
-It has a long history in the U.S. and is currently classified by the Drug Enforcement Administration as a Schedule I controlled substance, meaning it has no accepted medical use and a high potential for abuse.
-It can appear as a white or brown powder or as a black, sticky substance known as black tar heroin.
-Heroin binds to opioid receptors in the brain, affecting pain, mood, and pleasure.
-The drug produces a euphoric high but also slows heart rate and breathing, increasing the risk of overdose.
+Heroin is an illegal opioid made from morphine, a substance from the poppy plant.
+In the U.S., it is a Schedule I drug, which means it has no accepted medical use and a high chance of abuse.
+It can be a white or brown powder or a sticky, dark substance called black tar heroin.
+The drug attaches to opioid receptors in the brain, changing how a person feels pain and pleasure.
+It creates a rush of euphoria but dangerously slows breathing and heart rate, which can lead to an overdose.

 Common Heroin street names and slang names